 - Am I reading a great book?

-- Are you cooking dinner?
+- Are you

-- Is he/she/it learning French?
+he/she/it learning French? - Are

-- Are we eating dinner?
+we eating dinner? - Are

-- Are they taking a test?
+they taking a test?

 When do you not use it?